hugovk/python-library-fuzzers/README.md

 ## Local development

-To do local development with OSS-Fuzz you need to fork and clone the following repositories:
+To do develop locally with OSS-Fuzz you need to fork and clone the following repositories:

 * https://github.com/google/oss-fuzz